mui/material-ui/docs/data/material/guides/shadow-dom/shadow-dom.md

 ## Demo

-In the example below you can see that component outside of the Shadow DOM is affected by global styles, while component inside of the Shadow DOM is not.
+In the example below you can see that the component outside of the shadow DOM is affected by global styles, while the component inside of the shadow DOM is not:

 {{"demo": "ShadowDOMDemo.js", "defaultCodeOpen": false}}